NeiloErnesto89/interactive-project2/README.md

 *Figure 2.
 Country Comparison*

-*Wireframe 2* was an idea I really considered at the beginning but veered away from this topic as so to stick with project requirements.
-It's a simple country comparator (as mentioned earlier on the site [Numbeo](https://https://www.numbeo.com/pollution/comparison.jsp)).
+*Wireframe 2* was an idea I really considered at the beginning but veered away from as so to stick with project requirements.
+It's a simple country comparator (as mentioned earlier, the idea coming from the site [Numbeo](https://https://www.numbeo.com/pollution/comparison.jsp)).
 It's a tool I really appreciate and I discuss this topic further in the *"Features Left to Implement"* section underneath.

 #### Wireframe 3